CLI Reference

 Balance concentration by segment |

-cranalytics rollforward-workflow rollforward.csv \
+cranalytics rollforward check rollforward.csv \

 --output-dir ./rollforward_out \